Appointments can be held by video call, by phone or in person at one of our local offices.

 Potential reasons a surgical limb removal procedure may need to be carried out include:

 Any of the limbs and extremities on the upper or lower body can be surgically removed.
-The surgical removal of a limb can be classified by two key factors, which limb was affected and at what point on the limb was the surgical removal carried out.
+The surgical removal of a limb can be classified in types of amputation based on two key factors: which limb was affected and at what point on the limb was the surgical removal carried out.

 Surgical Removal of the arms, hands or fingers can be classified as follows: